-In accordance with the USDA Handbook HB-2-3560, EFV submitted budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 for 2019 and 2018.
+In accordance with the USDA Handbook HB-2-3560, EFV submitted budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 for 2020 and 2019.
 These budgets were approved by the USDA.
-During the years ended

-December 31, 2019, and 2018, EFV incurred and paid nonprofit asset management fees of \$7,500 and \$0, respectively.
+During the years ended December 31, 2020, and 2019, EFV incurred and paid nonprofit asset management fees of \$7,500 and \$7,500, respectively.
+These fees and related payable balances have been eliminated on the accompanying consolidated statements of activities and consolidated statements of financial position, respectively.

-In accordance with the USDA Handbook HB-2-3560, EMH submitted 2019 and 2018 budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 and \$4,906, respectively.
+In accordance with the USDA Handbook HB-2-3560, EMH submitted 2020 and 2019 budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 and \$7,500, respectively.
 The budgets were approved by the USDA.
-During the years ended December 31, 2019 and 2018, EMH incurred \$7,500 and \$4,906, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$4,906, respectively, remained payable as of December 31, 2019 and 2018.
+During the years ended December 31, 2020 and 2019, EMH incurred \$7,500 and \$7,500, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$0, respectively, remained payable as of December 31, 2020 and 2019.
 These fees and related payable balances have been eliminated on the accompanying consolidated statements of activities and consolidated statements of financial position, respectively.

-In accordance with the USDA Handbook HB-2-3560, ERRH submitted 2019 and 2018 budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 and \$3,750, respectively.
+In accordance with the USDA Handbook HB-2-3560, ERRH submitted 2020 and 2019 budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 and \$7,500, respectively.
 The budgets were approved by the USDA.
-During the years ended December 31, 2019, and 2018, ERRH incurred \$4,000 and \$0, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$0, respectively, remained payable as of December 31, 2019 and 2018.
+During the years ended December 31, 2020, and 2019, ERRH incurred \$7,500 and \$4,000, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$0, respectively, remained payable as of December 31, 2020 and 2019.
 These fees and related payable balances have been eliminated on the accompanying consolidated statements of activities and consolidated statements of financial position, respectively.

-In accordance with the USDA Handbook HB-2-3560, PC Phase I submitted budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 for 2019 and \$7,500 for 2018.
+In accordance with the USDA Handbook HB-2-3560, PC Phase I submitted budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 for 2020 and \$7,500 for 2019.
 These budgets were approved by the USDA.
-During the years ended December 31, 2019, and 2018, PC incurred \$7,500 and \$7,500, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$7,500, respectively, remained payable as of December 31, 2019 and 2018.
+During the years ended December 31, 2020, and 2019, PC incurred \$0 and \$7,500, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$0, respectively, remained payable as of December 31, 2020 and 2019.
 These fees and related payable balances have been eliminated on the accompanying consolidated statements of activities and consolidated statements of financial position, respectively.

-In accordance with the USDA Handbook HB-2-3560, PC Phase II submitted budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 for 2019 and \$7,500 for 2018.
+In accordance with the USDA Handbook HB-2-3560, PC Phase II submitted budgets to the USDA Rural Development, which included a nonprofit asset management fee of \$7,500 for 2020 and \$7,500 for 2019.
 These budgets were approved by the USDA.
-During the years ended December 31, 2019, and 2018, PC incurred \$0 and \$0, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$0, respectively, remained payable as of December 31, 2019 and 2018.
+During the years ended December 31, 2020, and 2019, PC incurred \$7,500 and \$0, respectively, in nonprofit asset management fees to ECA, of which \$0 and \$0, respectively, remained payable as of December 31, 2020 and 2019.
 These fees and related payable balances have been eliminated on the accompanying consolidated statements of activities and consolidated statements of financial position, respectively.